benjaminion/upgrading-ethereum-book/src/book.md

 ### Preamble

+#### State transitions

+The state transition function is at the heart of what blockchains do.
+Each node on the network maintains a [state](/part3/containers/state#beaconstate) that corresponds to its view of the state of the world.

+Classically, the node's state is updated by applying blocks, in order, with a "state transition function".
+The state transition function is "pure" in that its output depends only on the input, and it has no side-effects.
+This makes it deterministic: if every node starts with the same state (the [Genesis](/part3/initialise#initialise-state) state), and applies the same sequence of blocks, then all nodes must end up with the same resulting state.
+If for some reason they don't, then we have a consensus failure.

+If $S$ is a beacon state, and $B$ a beacon block, then the state transition function $f$ can be written

+$$
+S' \equiv f(S, B)
+$$

+In this equation we call $S$ the pre-state (the state before applying the block $B$), and $S'$ the post-state.
+The function $f$ is then iterated as we receive new blocks to constantly update the state.

+That's the essence of blockchain progress in its purist form, as it existed under proof of work; under proof of work, the state transition function is driven exclusively by processing blocks.

+The beacon chain, however, is not block-driven.
+Rather, it is slot-driven.
+Updates to the state depends on the progress of slots, whether or not that slot has a block associated with it.

+Thus, the beacon chain's state transition function comprises three elements.

+1. A per-slot transition function, $S' \equiv f_s(S)$.
+(The state contains the slot number, so we do not need to supply it.)
+2. A per-block transition function $S' \equiv f_b(S, B)$.
+3. A per-epoch transition function $S' \equiv f_e(S)$.

+Each of these state transition functions needs to be run at the appropriate point when updating the chain, and it is the role of this part of the beacon chain specification to define all of this precisely.

+#### Validity conditions

 <a id="assert"></a>

 > The post-state corresponding to a pre-state `state` and a signed block `signed_block` is defined as `state_transition(state, signed_block)`.
 State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
 State transitions that cause a `uint64` overflow or underflow are also considered invalid.